Corbett · Arrochar & Trossachs

 Stob Coire Creagach (Binnein an Fhidhleir) — common questions

-- How hard is Stob Coire Creagach (Binnein an Fhidhleir)?
+- How difficult is Stob Coire Creagach (Binnein an Fhidhleir)?

-- Stob Coire Creagach (Binnein an Fhidhleir) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 719m of ascent and takes most walkers 4-7 hours.
+- Stob Coire Creagach (Binnein an Fhidhleir) carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 15km, 719m of ascent and a 4-7 hour day on the standard route.
 Terrain: No path on the lower hillside — the steep grass and bracken above Butterbridge is direct but slow.

-- Where do I park for Stob Coire Creagach (Binnein an Fhidhleir)?
+- Where should I park to climb Stob Coire Creagach (Binnein an Fhidhleir)?

-- Standard parking is at NN235094 near Oban.
+- Standard parking is at NN235094.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Stob Coire Creagach (Binnein an Fhidhleir)?
+- When should I climb Stob Coire Creagach (Binnein an Fhidhleir)?

 - The standard good-weather months for Stob Coire Creagach (Binnein an Fhidhleir) are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.